 Non-core packages are installed with

-install.packages("tidyverse"), but are not loaded with
+install.packages("tidyverse"), but are not attached by

 library(tidyverse).
 They play more specialised roles, so

 How do the component packages of the tidyverse fit together?
 We use the model of data science tools from “R for Data Science” (Wickham and Grolemund 2017):

 Every analysis starts with data import: if you can’t get your data into R, you can’t do data science on it!
-Data import takes data stored in a file, database, or web API, and reads it into a data frame in R. Data import is supported by the core readr (Wickham, Hester, and Francois 2018) package for flat files (like csv, tsv, and fwf).
+Data import takes data stored in a file, database, or behind a web API, and reads it into a data frame in R. Data import is supported by the core readr (Wickham and Hester 2018) package for tabular files (like csv, tsv, and fwf).

-Data transformation is supported by the core dplyr (Wickham et al. 2018) package. dplyr provides
+Data transformation is supported by the core dplyr (Wickham et al. 2019) package. dplyr provides

 create new variables,

 filter() to find observations

 combine multiple tables. dplyr is paired with packages that provide

 You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.
-Modelling is outside the scope of this paper, but is part of the closely affiliated tidymodels (Max and Wickham 2018) project, which shares interface design and data structures with the tidyverse.
+Modelling is outside the scope of this paper, but is part of the closely affiliated tidymodels (Kuhn and Wickham 2018) project, which shares interface design and data structures with the tidyverse.

 Finally, you’ll need to communicate your results to someone else.
 Communication is one of the most important parts of data science, but is not included within tidyverse.
-Instead, we expect people will use other R packages, like rmarkdown (Allaire et al. 2018) and shiny (Chang et al. 2018), which support dozens of static and dynamic output formats.
+Instead, we expect people will use other R packages, like rmarkdown (Allaire et al. 2018) and shiny (Chang et al. 2019), which support dozens of static and dynamic output formats.

 Surrounding all these tools is programming.
 Programming is a cross-cutting tool that you use in every part of a data science project.
 Programming tools in the tidyverse include:

-purrr (Henry and Wickham 2018), which enhances R’s functional programming toolkit.
+purrr (Henry and Wickham 2019), which enhances R’s functional programming toolkit.

 tibble (Müller and Wickham 2018), which provides a modern re-imagining of the venerable data frame, keeping what time has proven to be effective, and throwing out what it has not.

-reprex (Bryan et al. 2018), which helps programmers get help when they get stuck by easing the creation of reproducible examples.
+reprex (Bryan et al. 2019), which helps programmers get help when they get stuck by easing the creation of reproducible examples.

 %>%, used throughout the tidyverse.
 The pipe is a tool for function composition, making it easier to solve large problems by breaking them into small pieces.